 - Shakespeare in Love, where Wabash can barely speak because of his stammer, and is only included in the play because Phillip Henslowe (the "producer") owes him money.
 But, after a brief false start, he delivers Romeo and Juliet's prologue (and at the end, the epilogue) with perfect eloquence.

-- Subverted in Pan's Labyrinth: Captain Vidal mocks a captured resistance fighter with a noticeable stutter by telling him that he will let him go if he can speak without a stutter.
+- Subverted in Pan's Labyrinth: Captain Vidal mocks a captured resistance fighter with a noticeable stutter by telling him that he will let him go if he can count to tres without stuttering.
 The man tries his hardest, makes it past dos, but fails and so gets tortured and executed.
-Of course, even if he had succeeded, it probably wouldn't have ended well.
+Of course, knowing Vidal, it probably wouldn't have ended well even if he had succeeded.

 - Michael Palin's character K-k-k-Ken in A Fish Called Wanda has a terrible stutter throughout the movie.
 It vanishes when he gets his revenge on Otto, his major adversary, at the end of the movie.
 Final credits reveal he now works as an MC at Sea World.